 This award, offered in 2018-2019 for the first time, provides Georgia Tech with the opportunity to acknowledge the value of scholarship of teaching and learning articulated by Boyer’s Scholarship Reconsidered (1990), and exemplified by the Carnegie Academy for the Scholarship of Teaching and Learning.
 This award is intended to encourage and support the work of faculty whose scholarship focuses on the instructional mission of the institution.
 The recipient will receive $3,000.

-This award replicates the USG’s Board of Regents’ Teaching and Learning (SOTL) Award.
+This award replicates the USG’s Board of Regents’ Teaching and Learning (SOTL) Award, which recognizes individuals (not teams).
 The campus winner will be Georgia Tech’s nominee for the Regents’ award in the upcoming year.

 Questions?
 Contact Joyce Weinsheimer.